MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     2 │ DANIEL A   FIRE FIGHTER-EMT   95484 │
     =#

-Note that this combined expression is yet another query that could be further refined.
+Note that this combination is yet another query that could be further refined.

-    chicago[EmployeesOver(AvgSalary) >> It.name]
+    chicago[EmployeesOver(MeanSalary) >> It.name]
     #=>
       │ name      │
     ──┼───────────┼